Wreck and salvage laws, the role of the Receiver of the Wreck, wreck owners and salvors and how to report wreck material.

 - the MOD or the Department for Transport (DfT)

-An owner has one year after the Report Form is received in which to come forward and prove ownership of the property.
-During this time, the finder is normally allowed to hold the wreck on indemnity to the Receiver of Wreck.
+Owners have one year after the Report Form is received in which to come forward and prove ownership of the property.
+During this time, the finder is normally asked to hold the wreck on indemnity to the Receiver of Wreck.

-If an owner decides that they would like their property returned, they will first have to settle salvage with the legal finder of the material.
+If an owner decides that they would like their property returned, they will first have to settle any salvage award due.

 Historic wreck material